 Another day, another unnecessary dual-axis chart.
 Is it just me or is this often misleading graphic form —barely appropriate in very specific cases (1, 2)— becoming more popular?

-After the terrible example from a few days ago, I've just seen another one in Robert B. Reich's otherwise interesting Saving Capitalism: For the Many, not for the Few.
+After the terrible example from a few days ago, I've just seen another one in Robert B. Reich's Saving Capitalism: For the Many, not for the Few.
 Reich has mastered the use of motion and static graphics to persuade.
 Just watch his famous documentary; here's a glimpse.
 But persuasion mustn't be our primary goal when designing a graphic.
 Accuracy and truthfulness are.

 See the original and a quick redesign: